 Stand with your feet shoulder width apart, knees slightly bent, and your back straight.
 Feel your weight passing down through your feet into the ground or floor as an invisible thread pulls the top of your head directly upwards.
 This is a very stable stance, solid, with a low centre of gravity.

-Now let’s compare these positions with someone you admire and think of as being very grounded.
-Who is the most grounded person you can think of — someone you would aspire to be like during a moment of crisis.
-How would they hold themselves?
+Now compare these two positions with something else.
+Who is the most grounded person you can think of — someone you would look up to in a moment of crisis.
 What would their posture be?
 How would they move?
 How would they speak?

-Copy them for a few minutes and notice how you feel.
+Copy that person for a few moments and notice how you feel.

-Now compare this with the other two positions.
-Which most strongly brings you the feelings of being grounded that you would want to be able to recall at will?
-Are there any images, smells, sounds, or tastes that are important to remember?
+Now compare this with the first two positions and ask yourself, which most strongly brings out the feelings of being grounded that you want to recall at will?
+Are there any images, smells, sounds, or tastes that are important to you?

 Shift into the position you have chosen, remember those images, smells, or sounds.
 Hold this for a few moments and notice how you feel.

-Recalling the State at Will — Creating an Anchor
+5. Recall that State at Will — Create the Anchor

-Now we want you to be able to recall this state at will.
+Now you want to be able to recall this state at will.

-It won’t always be possible to take on your preferred position — you might not want to leap to your feet shouting “Eureka!” during a meeting — so we need to associate it with something else.
-This is called creating the anchor.
+It won’t always be possible to take on your preferred position when you need it (you might not want to stand up in a meeting) so instead we learn to associate that state with something else.
+This is is done by creating an ‘anchor’.

-Another way is to create a physical anchor that can be activated by touching a particular part of your body.
-To create a physical anchor, first choose a part of your body (your chin, your ear lobe, the first fingernail of your left hand, …).
-Then touch that with another part of your body: a finger or thumb or perhaps holding it between your thumb and forefinger.
-It is bringing the two parts together that forms the anchor.
+Another alternative is to create a physical anchor that can be activated by touching a part of your body.
+To create a physical anchor, first choose a part of your body (your chin, ear lobe, a fingernail, …).
+Then touch that with another part of your body: a finger or thumb or perhaps hold it between your thumb and forefinger.

-Choose something that will look natural in the situations where you intend to use it.
+(Remember to choose something that will look natural in the situations where you intend to use it.)

-Then release the anchor, move out of position, and relax.
+Then release the anchor, move out of position, and let the feeling go.

-Can you remember a time when you were operating at the maximum of your potential, in ‘superhero mode’, unstoppable?
+Can you remember a time when you were operating at the maximum of your potential, fully alive, unstoppable?
 Would you like to be able to recreate that state at will?

 You can sign up to daily posts here.